takenet/blip-chat-widget/README.md

 | withTarget        | Set the element that will present the chat              |

 *Supported events:
-OnEnter - Set the event to run on first time opening the chat OnLeave - Set the event to run on openening the chat OnLoad  - Set the event to run on closing the chat
+OnEnter - Set the event to run on openening the chat OnLeave - Set the event to run on closing the chat OnLoad  - Set the event to run on finish loading the chat

 ## Example